pplancq/svg-tools/packages/svg-react/README.md

 - Prefer asynchronous loading for large or non-critical SVGs.
 - Customize your SVGs via props (`fill`, `width`, `height`, etc.) for optimal integration.
 - You can also style your SVGs by applying CSS classes (`className`) to manage styles centrally.
+- **Security**: Keep the default sanitization settings unless you have a specific need and fully control your SVG sources.
+Only use `sanitizeConfig` with trusted SVGs.

 ### 🛠️ Use Cases